(Adjective) Having temporary effect

 "No. You are mine, and mine only."

 And that was… oddly comforting.
-He was lost in a strange time, or alone in his deranged mind.
-No, either way he was not alone any more, he corrected himself.
+For all that he was lost in a strange time or his deranged mind, either way he wasn't alone any more.

 He removed the cloak.
 He was doomed to be inconspicuous, but he'd bet his life that a friendly crow wouldn't attract as much attention as one that appeared to be standing on thin air.